TheLostHomeyAppRepositories/no.kjeet90.powerofthehour/README.md

 ## What is it?

-A Homey app for staying within your preferred consumption and/or cost limits one hour at a time.
+A Homey app for staying within your preferred consumption and/or cost limits one hour or quarter at a time.

 ## How do I get started?

 Read the guide on the [Github wiki](https://github.com/kjeet90/homey-power-of-the-hour/wiki).
 That should contain everything you need to know.

 # Release notes:

+## 1.4.0

+-   Added "Power of the quarter" device
+-   Updated dependencies

 ## 1.3.5